-4.1 VAT treatment of non-executive directors
+4.1 VAT treatment of NEDs

-It is concluded in paragraph 3.2 of BGR 40 that an NED is not considered to be a common law employee.
+It is concluded in paragraph 3.2 of BGR (Income Tax) 40 that an NED is not considered to be a common law employee.
 This is based on the view that the services must be supplied independently and personally by the NED.
 Any director's fees paid or payable to an NED for services rendered in that capacity is therefore not regarded as "remuneration".
 It follows that for VAT purposes an NED is treated as an independent contractor as contemplated in proviso (iii)(bb) to the definition of "enterprise" in section 1(1) in respect of those NED activities.

-4.2 Liability of non-executive directors to register and account for VAT
+4.2 Liability of NEDs to register for VAT